-SSP taskforce contractors have a wonderful track record of diving into not only the discipline but also the culture of each company that they have been assigned to.
+SSP task force contractors have a wonderful track record of diving into not only the discipline, but also the culture of each company that they have been assigned to.
 Through our own vast professional networks, we already have great insight into unique cultures of many of the companies that we work with.
-This allows us to choose candidates who we feel will have an excellent “fit” in addition to the needed skills set.
+This allows us to choose candidates who we feel will have an excellent “fit” in addition to the needed skill set.
 We also provide weekly reviews and coaching with our contractors to address any questions, concerns and promote a free exchange of ideas.

 Yes.
 With years of experience creating new business opportunities and years of phone solicitation under their belts, our sales professionals understand how to optimize their efforts to achieve maximum results.

 Is remote or telecommuting task force support an option?

 Yes.
 Many of our contractors have the experience—and the necessary discipline—to work remotely.
 With our strong communication lines, we are always in contact with task force support, regardless of location.